mdavidson9/docs.balsamiq.com/content/_editor/_b3/controls.md

 {{< yt rGNnhbY19yY >}}

-You can optionally give a group a name via the Property Inspector.
+You can give a group a name via the Property Inspector.
 This can be helpful when you have a lot of groups and need to "know where you are" when you edit their contents.
 Naming groups is also useful when creating [Symbols](../symbols/#1-creating-symbols-in-the-mockups-view).

 * * *